emran-hasan/QuizApp-Java/README.md

 # Quiz App Using Java
 ## Project Summary:
 This project is a simple Java Quiz App.
-The quiz includes both admin functionality to add questions to the quiz bank and student functionality to take a random quiz in terminal.
+The quiz includes both admin functionality to add questions to the quiz bank stored in a JSON file and student functionality to take a random quiz in terminal.

 ## Prerequisites:
 - Java